 That said, it’s definitely time to get out and support your local businesses, which is what this issue is really all about!
 As for dining, we have scrumptious seafood, luscious lunch, tasty Thai, and a survey of what West Michigan is missing.

 For drinking, we’re focusing on bars, with a GR Bar Guide to suit your mood, a dive bar tour centered on Michigan Street, and an interview with a local bar manager on how you can help make the return fun and painless.

 This month, we also have our usual cannabis coverage, featuring an article on how to start growing your own grass!
 Music is on the way back too, which is positively invigorating.
 We have a story on local artist Patty PerShayla and a music festival that you’ve already missed if you’re reading this after 4th of July — don’t worry, there are plenty more on the way.

 Moving forward, restrictions will loosen even more, music venues will return and maybe masks will disappear altogether (though I’ll likely keep using mine to hide at the grocery store).
 As that happens, let’s all remember to support local not just with our dollars, but with our kindness.

 Josh Veal, Managing Editor

 Visual arts, classical and jazz music, theater, arts event previews and more.
-(See the center of this issue)
+(See inside this issue - beginning on page 18.)